uwmisl/purpledrop-manual/index.md

 Welcome to the PurpleDrop Manual.

 The [PurpleDrop](https://purpledrop.io) is an open source digital microfluidic (DMF) device designed at the [Molecular Information Systems Lab](https://misl.cs.washington.edu/) at the [University of Washington](http://www.washington.edu/).
+It using electrowetting-on-dielectric (EWOD) effects to control small volumes of liquid, for automating web-lab protocols.

 ```{image} images/PurpleDropAssembled.png
 :alt: An assembled PurpleDrop